nyu-systems/nyu-systems-seminar/README.md

 # NYU Systems Reading Group

-This term the seminar takes place every Monday from **Noon to 1PM**.
-Unless otherwise indicated the meeting takes place in 60 5th Avenue **Room 446.**
+This term the seminar takes place every Tuesday from **11AM to 12PM**.
+Unless otherwise indicated the meeting takes place online.

 ## Topics
 The seminar discusses a broad range of recent systems papers.
 Papers are selected from typical systems related conferences, including, but not limited to, the following: